 In the end they both took a risk.

 What followed sealed their relationship.
 Renias not only opened his house.
 He opened his heart.
 He moved out of the main bedroom so Alex could sleep in comfort.
-He arranged for the Londolozi chef to cook a gourmet meal for him.
 A steaming hot bath was prepared in a community with no running water.

 In Alex’s words, “The spirit of hospitality was extreme.
 It was the ultimate form of giving.”

 Deep into the night they sat around the fire.

 Under bright shining stars they opened up to each other.
 They spoke about what mattered to them.
 What was troubling them.
 A spirit of empathy entered their relationship and they began to identify at a deep level with each other.